 Senecio haworthii (Sweet) Sch.Bip.

 Caputia tomentosa, formerly known as Senecio haworthii, is a small succulent shrub with woody stems and attractive cylindrical leaves.
 It grows up to 1 foot (30 cm) tall.
-Leaves are upright, pure white due to the fine white hairs covering the leaf surfaces.
+Leaves are upright, thick, fleshy, and pure white due to the fine white hairs covering the leaf surfaces.
 Flowers are bright yellow and appear on a short terminal inflorescence.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).